giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 machine code, you can likely achieve the same machine code with many other languages.
-The difference usually lies in the amount of effort you need to put on it with the same experience in each language, starting a project from scratch: my _totally biased_ claim is that tends to favour Julia :-)
+The difference usually lies in the amount of effort you need to put on it with the same experience in each language, starting a project from scratch: my _totally biased_ claim is that tends to favour Julia :-) On the other hand, if the problem you want to solve isn't amenable to be vectorised, note there are no performance penalties in using `for` loops in Julia, so in this case moving from a `for`-allergic language or package to Julia can give you a nice boost.

-If you're willing to move your code to Julia, the improvements you should expect are not about speed: you will work in a portable language, and get access to a wide, composable ecosystem of packages for numerical computing, with possibility to switch to use hardware accelerators (like GPUs) with minimal effort.
+If you're willing to move your code to Julia, the improvements you should expect are not necessarily about speed: you will work in a portable language, and get access to a wide, composable ecosystem of packages for numerical computing, with possibility to switch to use hardware accelerators (like GPUs) with minimal effort.

 <!-- Local Variables: -->
 <!-- ispell-local-dictionary: "british" -->